Death of Lisa McPherson: Background

 On December 5, 1995, Church staffers contacted David Minkoff, a Scientologist medical doctor who twice prescribed McPherson Valium and chloral hydrate without examining her.
 They requested for him to prescribe an antibiotic to McPherson because she seemed to have an infection.
 Minkoff refused, stating that she should be taken to a hospital and he needed to see her before prescribing anything.
 They objected, expressing fear that McPherson would be put under psychiatric care.
 Dr. Janice Johnson, a senior medical officer at the Fort Harrison Hotel who was assigned to care for McPherson, stated that she had been gasping and had labored breathing while en route.
 However, they passed a total of four hospitals along the way to their ultimate destination.

 When they arrived at Minkoff's hospital forty-five minutes north of Clearwater, McPherson exhibited no vital signs.
 Hospital staff attempted to resuscitate her for twenty minutes before declaring her dead.

 Scientologists called McPherson's family to say that she had died of meningitis or a blood clot while at the Fort Harrison Hotel for "rest and relaxation".
 A suspicious death investigation began the next day and an autopsy was performed.
 One year later, in response to a Clearwater Police Department website request for information on her death, Clearwater media began speculating about the causes of McPherson's death.
 Regular pickets have taken place outside Scientology offices on or around the anniversary of her death in the years since.

+At the time of McPherson's death, Mike Rinder was a Sea Org member and an official with the church's Office of Special Affairs.
+He left the church in 2007 and later claimed that church leader David Miscavige personally supervised McPherson's case before her death, quoting Miscavige's sister-in-law as stating that "he was the one who ordered she be declared Clear before she had her psychotic episode."
+Rinder wrote that, during the legal proceedings that followed, Miscavige targeted Sea Org members who knew of his involvement with McPherson's case, reassigning them to geographically-isolated posts, in order to keep them from testifying or responding to subpoenas.